Metal Building Kits - Prices & Planning Guide

 Do you want your building to follow the architectural style and details of your home, or to have a unique appearance as a standalone structure?
 With unlimited finishing options — from brickwork to masonry, stucco, wood or metal siding, and a myriad of paint colors to choose from, kits can be customized to satisfy your every architectural desire.

-Steel framing is coated in the factory to protect it from rust during storage and transportation.
+Metal framing is coated in the factory to protect it from rust during storage and transportation.
 Zinc galvanizing is the most common form of protection to prevent corrosion and can protect it for as long as 50 years depending on its thickness and the environment in which it is placed.
 However, extended contact with water in the form of rain, condensation, or fog can corrode zinc over time.
 Take steps to ensure there are no gaps or holes in walls that will allow moisture to build up inside wall cavities and damage the framing.

 - Building regulations vary from county to county, so it is important to do your research on whether there are any specific limitations on your property by building an additional structure